Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/ModelEqualityComparer.md

 ### CompareCollections

-Gets or sets a value indicating whether collections should be compared as well.Note that this might degrade performance on properties with large collections.The default value is`false`.
+Gets or sets a value indicating whether collections should be compared as well.
+Note that this might degrade performance on properties with large collections.
+The default value is`false`.

 ### CompareProperties

-Gets or sets a value indicating whether properties should be compared.The default value is`false`.
+Gets or sets a value indicating whether properties should be compared.
+The default value is`false`.

 ### CompareValues

-Gets or sets a value indicating whether values should be compared as well.Note that this might degrade performance on properties with large collections.The default value is`false`.
+Gets or sets a value indicating whether values should be compared as well.
+Note that this might degrade performance on properties with large collections.
+The default value is`false`.